NexPlayer/TizenWebOS/ps4usage.md

 ##### player.getTracks() ⇒ Array.< Track >

-Gets all of the videoes avaliable tracks (different qualities).
+Gets all of the videos avaliable tracks (different qualities).

 **Type**: instance method of [<code>Player</code>](#Player)
 **Returns**:: Array.< Track > - all the tracks available.